JohnLorcanParaiso/PurrSafe-System/README.md

-# PurrSafe
+# PurrSafe: Lost and Found Cat Search System
 A simple project system for tracking lost and found cats, allowing users to report lost cats, view found cats, and manage profiles for both users and cats.

-# PurrSafe: Lost and Found Cat Search System

 ## Description
-PurrSafe is a web application designed to help users find lost cats and report found cats.
-It provides an easy-to-use interface for managing user profiles, cat profiles, and reports.
+PurrSafe is a simple web application to help users report lost cats and view found cats.

 ## Features
 - User registration and login
-- Create, read, update, and delete (CRUD) cat profiles
+- Add, view, update, and delete cat profiles
 - Report lost and found cats
-- View and manage reports

-## Technologies Used
-- PHP
-- MySQL
-- HTML/CSS
-- JavaScript

 ## Installation
 1. Clone the repository:
-2. Navigate to the project directory:
-3. Set up the database using the provided SQL scripts.
+2. Set up the database using the provided SQL scripts.

 ## Usage
-- Access the application through your web server.
+- Access the application on your web server.
-- Register a new account or log in with an existing account.
-- Start adding cat profiles and reporting lost/found cats!
+- Register or log in to manage cat profiles and reports.

 ## Contributing
-Feel free to fork the repository and submit pull requests.
-We welcome contributions and suggestions!
+Feel free to contribute by forking the repository and submitting pull requests!

 ## License
-This project is licensed under the MIT License.
+This project is for educational purposes.